katsumeshi/PhotoInfo/README.md

 ## Install

-Available on [App Store](https://itunes.apple.com/jp/app/xie-zhenno-wei-zhi-qing-baono/id998243965?mt=8) or you can download and open `photoinfo.xcodeproj` then run it
+open `photoinfo.xcodeproj` then run it

 ## Licence